Our Mission

 Research Excellence

-BCOE advances engineering and computing research that connects discovery with application.
+BCOE research connects discovery with real-world impact.

 Engineering Impact